-Overall, risk assessment and the creation of risk management files has become a growing feature of routine safety testing decisions, with different organisations and departments drawing-up individual plans to deal with specific safety hazards.
-Comparison with previous and expected test results will therefore allow you to monitor deterioration of the device under test and can prevent potential failure before a fault occurs.
+Overall, risk assessment and the creation of risk management files has become a growing feature of routine safety testing decisions, with different organisations and departments drawing up individual plans to deal with specific safety hazards.
+Comparison with previous and expected test results will allow the monitoring of any deterioration of the device under test and can prevent potential failure before a fault occurs.